joaquimmmagalhaes/sftpgo/docs/full-configuration.md

   - `proxy_allowed`, List of IP addresses and IP ranges allowed to send the proxy header:
     - If `proxy_protocol` is set to 1 and we receive a proxy header from an IP that is not in the list then the connection will be accepted and the header will be ignored
     - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
+  - `startup_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke as soon as SFTPGo starts.
+If you define an HTTP URL it will be invoked using a `GET` request.
+Please note that SFTPGo services may not yet be available when this hook is run.
+Leave empty do disable
   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
   - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
-0 means unlimited
+0 means unlimited.
+Default: 0.
+  - `max_per_host_connections`, integer.
+Maximum number of concurrent client connections from the same host (IP).
+If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
+0 means unlimited.
+Default: 20.
   - `defender`, struct containing the defender configuration.
 See [Defender](./defender.md) for more details.
     - `enabled`, boolean.
 Default `false`.
     - `ban_time`, integer.
 Ban time in minutes.